 Patients/Clients

-This graph shows the total number of new patient profiles created, grouped by month.
+This graph shows the total number of new patient profiles created, accumulated over time.

 It includes: